Matka Canyon Skopje: Vrelo Cave Boat, Hikes & Prices

 How to get to Matka from Skopje

-Matka lies about 17 km southwest of central Skopje, and getting there is simple.
+Matka lies about 17 km southwest of central Skopje.

 | Option | Detail |